 What are your favorite activities on Amiga?

-I use various trackers to compose music on my amiga and i never stop experimenting on music almost 25 years now.
-2 years now with my Vampire600 i use a lot the Digibooster Pro software to compose music with more channels and faster CPU as you can’t compose on Digibooster without a 68030 accelerator at least.
+I use various trackers to compose music on my amiga and I never stop experimenting on music almost 25 years now.
+2 years now with my Vampire600 I use a lot the Digibooster pro software to compose music with more channels and faster CPU as you can’t compose on Digibooster without a 68030 accelerator at least.
 Vampire flies and can play perfect 64ch .xm modules.
-I also like a lot the amiga Demoscene.
-Hope to get involved someday and hear my music on an Amiga demo.
+I also like a lot the Amiga Demoscene.
+I hope to get involved someday and hear my music on an amiga demo.
 I also started making music for Amiga games.
-Its a challenge i wanted to face because my tracks have heavy sampled sounds in D&B music and from 600-900kb you drop down to 50-80kb its a bet with my self I want to win.
+It is a challenge I wanted to face because my tracks have heavy sampled sounds in D&B music and from 600-900kb you drop down to 50-80kb its a bet with myself self I want to win.
 I work together with John Tsakiris, the creator of the new 2018 game Worthy.
-As you see music on Amiga never stopped but also has a bright future with all this new hardware around.
-Vampire V4 has a good potential with full 16bit sound.
+As you see music on amiga never stopped but also has a bright future with all this new hardware around.
+Vampire V4 has good potential with a full 16bit sound.

-As a DJ, do you think that the Amiga with Vampire will remains a competitive machine in the field of sound?
+As a DJ, do you think that the Amiga with Vampire will remain a competitive machine in the field of sound?

 We need more music tools to be competitive.
-I want to believe that new software will be released the next 5 years.
-We have dedicated members from the community, he is developing Milkytracker for the Amiga 68k and Vampire as we speak.
+I want to believe that new software will be released for the next 5 years.
+We have dedicated members from the community, there is developing on Milkytracker for the Amiga 68k and vampire as we speak.
 I test a lot this software, its a WIP but very strong at this stage.
-Hope we see more tools for music on the near future.
-Vampire new accelerator cards will have 16bit sound soon but even without that option Paula chipset has a very crisp and deep clear analogue sound. with the right tools and mixing experience you can archive proper quality music.
+I hope we see more tools for music in the near future.
+Vampire new accelerator cards will have 16bit sound soon but even without that option, Paula chipset has a very crisp and deep clear analog sound. with the right tools and mixing experience, you can archive proper quality music.